michaelmagan/crm-demo/src/components/ui/ui-component-improvements.md

 - Uses the `useTamboThreads` hook to fetch and display thread data
 - Adapts to user's platform to show appropriate keyboard shortcuts

-## Message Suggestions
+### Message Suggestions

-`ui/message-suggestions.tsx` (renamed from `chat-suggestions.tsx`)
+`ui/message-suggestions.tsx`

-- Displays AI-generated suggestions below the thread content
+- Displays suggestions in a compact single-row horizontal layout
-- Shows a lightbulb icon and "Suggestions" header
-- Each suggestion shows a title and preview of the content
+- Each suggestion shows just the title followed by a numbered button
+- Removes lightbulb icon and header for a cleaner interface
+- Key combination indicator displayed on the right side showing "{Mod}+{Alt}+#"
-- Clicking a suggestion adds it to the message input field
+- Clicking a suggestion immediately submits it
-- Provides a checkmark button to immediately submit the suggestion
-- Supports keyboard shortcuts to quickly select suggestions:
+- Maintains keyboard shortcuts functionality:
-  - **⌘+⌥+[1-9]** (Mac) or **Ctrl+Alt+[1-9]** (Windows/Linux) to select suggestions by number
+  - **⌘+⌥+[1-9]** (Mac) or **Ctrl+Alt+[1-9]** (Windows/Linux)
-  - Shortcuts are visibly displayed next to each suggestion
+- Uses whitespace-nowrap with overflow scrolling for many suggestions
-  - Automatically detects user's platform to show appropriate shortcut notation
+- Automatically adapts shortcut notation based on user's platform
-- Highlights the currently selected suggestion
-- Only appears when suggestions are available
-- Leverages the `useTamboSuggestions` hook to retrieve suggestions
+- Minimalist design takes up significantly less vertical space
+- Styled number buttons with rounded background for better visibility